 There are three factors that affect the sale of your home and you have control of all three.
 These factors are price, condition and marketing.

 I will start with marketing, because that is The Remax Difference.
-Google "Orlando Real Estate", and see if your old agent is on page one - I am.
+Google "Orlando Real Estate", and see if your old agent shows up - I do.
 If you Google "Orlando Real Estate Blog" I am number one and number two.
 You may have been listed with a small company or a large company, but nobody sells more real estate than

 The final factor in selling your home is price.
 Price your home too low, and you risk leaving your equity at the closing table.
 Price your home too high, and you may never see the closing table.
 Check out this link for a free home valuation and click here to read about setting the price.
 When I place a home on the market, I conduct a market analysis for you.
 We will go over the recent sales as well as the competing properties nearby.
 We will also talk about your time frame, because time truly is money.

-E-mail me at firstname.lastname@example.org, or call me direct at 407-924-7670 and we can arrange to get together to speak about your next steps.
+E-mail me at firstname.lastname@example.orgCall me direct at 407-924-7670 and we can arrange to get together to speak about your next steps.